 Any employer, or university in particular, could check your statement using specialist plagiarism software that detects whether or not you’ve directly lifted text from someone else.
-If they discover you have copied someone else’s work you could be rejected by that university or employer for this or any future place.
+If they discover you have copied someone else’s work, you could be rejected by that university or employer for this or any future place.

-So, the message is - make it personal to you.
+So, the message is, make it personal to you.
 Writing a high quality nursing personal statement can be difficult, but we’ve broken it down into manageable sections below.

-Your personal statement is your chance to talk directly to the course admissions officer about who you are, what motivates you and why you should be chosen for a place in the branch of nursing you’ve applied for.
+Your personal statement is your chance to talk directly to the course admissions officer about who you are, what motivates you, and why you should be chosen for a place in the branch of nursing you’ve applied for.

-If you have worked in healthcare, you can definitely give details of your experiences to back up your reasons for applying.
+If you've worked in healthcare, you can definitely give details of your experiences to back up your reasons for applying.
 Be specific about how your work has affected your decision to apply and why you feel suited to progressing your career in nursing.
 Give practical examples of your interactions with nurses, and how they may have influenced your decision to apply.

 Everyone has skills and experience that can be applied in a nursing environment, even if they weren’t acquired in a healthcare setting.

 Here are some examples of skills and qualities that can be applied in nursing:

 Try to avoid rambling if you’re going to do this, be concise about the tasks you undertook and how it has helped you develop as a person and as a potential student nurse.

-The competition for nursing course places in every branch at every university is fierce, and consequently they want to ensure the places go to candidates who genuinely want to become a nurse and are motivated to pursue their career in nursing.
+The competition for nursing course places in every branch at every university is fierce, and consequently they want to ensure the places go to candidates who genuinely want to become a nurse, and are motivated to pursue their career in nursing.